 The active ingredient is on the dust particles, and when a spider/insect comes in contact with the dust, it attaches to its body and/or legs, allowing the active to get inside and cause the pest to die.
 Dusts tend to work slower than sprays, but they also last much longer, up to several months.

 You might enjoy Our Blog Post: How to Get Rid of Spiders Naturally

 Q. Does Maggie’s Farm Spider & Insect Dust work as a spider repellent?

-A. The Maggie’s Farm Spider & Insect Dust does not work as a repellent, spiders will not even know that product is there, they simply move through the dust, causing death. dust are very effective spider control mechanisms because the product is intended to be used in entry areas and can stay in place for very long periods of time.
+A. The Maggie’s Farm Spider & Insect Dust does not work as a repellent, spiders will not even know that product is there, they simply move through the dust, causing death.
+Dust is a very effective spider control mechanism because the product is intended to be used in entry areas and can stay in place for very long periods of time.